runxel/GDL-playground/README.md

 ![Compatibility](https://img.shields.io/badge/compatibility-21_▲-lightgrey?style=flat-square&logo=archicad&logoColor=white)
 ![Dependencies](https://img.shields.io/badge/dependencies-yes-ff7979?style=flat-square)

 This object is a demo for a modeling case where you have two vectors with their angles and need a rounded corner where those vectors meet.
-How to get the coordinates?
+How to get the _coordinates_?
 The solution is to offset the vectors by the radius and offset their intersection point back onto the original vectors.

 Note: uses the ["BasicGeometricCalc" macro](http://gdl.graphisoft.com/tips-and-tricks/calling-basicgeometriccalc-macro), which is now deprecated.
 Could easily be rewritten to use the newer, dict-based ["BasicGeometry" macro](http://gdl.graphisoft.com/tips-and-tricks/using-basicgeometry-macro).